Leif-Rydenfalk/cell/Thoughts.md

 A rust api for building global infrastructure.

 A needs based api.
-You only specify what you need - the cell network finds out how and if its possible - you know during compile time.
+You only specify what you need - the cell network finds out how and if its possible - and you know if it is during compile time.

 All cell creation and apoptosis should have a sdk abi for creating and managing cells - each cell is a manager of other cells.